Edmontonia

-Edmontonia is a genus of panoplosaurin nodosaurid dinosaur from the Late Cretaceous Period.
-It is part of the Nodosauridae, a family within Ankylosauria.
-It is named after the Edmonton Formation (now the Horseshoe Canyon Formation in Canada), the unit of rock where it was found.
+Edmontonia is a genus of panoplosaurin nodosaurid dinosaur from the Late Cretaceous Period of what is now western North America.
+It is named after the Edmonton Formation (now the Horseshoe Canyon Formation in Canada), the unit of rocks where it was first found.

 Description

 Size and general build

 Edmontonia was bulky, broad and tank-like.
-Its length has been estimated at about 6.6 m (22 ft).
+Its length has been estimated at 6.6 m (22 ft).
 In 2010, Gregory S. Paul considered both main Edmontonia species, E. longiceps and E. rugosidens, to be equally long at six metres and weigh three tonnes.

 Edmontonia had small, oval ridged bony plates on its back and head and many sharp spikes along its sides.
 The four largest spikes jutted out from the shoulders on each side, the second of which was split into subspines in E. rugosidens specimens.
 Its skull had a pear-like shape when viewed from above.
 Its neck and shoulders were protected by three halfrings made of large keeled plates.